Attempts One and Two

 The Lighthouse Walk – 5 miles

 The first part of this walk follows the road up to the lighthouse at the southern end of the bay.
+We caught our breath whilst admiring the great views out along the cliffs to the north.
 From the lighthouse, we joined onto the GR221 track and into the welcome shade of trees.
-We passed through the gates of a couple of private properties with the evidence of horses or donkeys underfoot, but they were sadly all hiding that day.
+Passing through the gates of a couple of private properties, we saw evidence of horses or donkeys underfoot.
+However, there were none to be seen, they were sadly all hiding that day.

 Out into an open section of track where we had great views back down to the bay, where it’s horse shoe shape was clearly visible.
 We passed a cottage with a sea view to one side, the mountain ridges to the other.
 My perfect kind of view.